 An AED to use in case of emergencies can be found in the reception of Building 33.

-You can also watch their video on how to use the AEDs.
+You can also watch a presentation on how to use the AEDs (51').

-First-aid kits are available throughout CERN facilities and should be used in case of emergencies.
-Please refer to the CERN's bulletin for the current procedure regarding those first-aid kits.
+First-aid kits are available throughout CERN and should be used in case of emergencies.

 |Office||Person in charge|

 |64/R-010||THOMAS BAJBAROVA Lenka|

 Click on the First-Aiders list to see the full list in the HR Department.

 Be seen at all times when biking

 Most bike accidents are due to cars that do not see the cyclist.
 For your own safety it is important to take precautions to avoid these accidents on the road.
 Be aware and make others aware!